Frost/tumnaglar/README.md

 * `/:filename` - Get the file from the remote server and cache it locally
 * `/:filename/:size` - Get the file and resize it using ImageMagick

+Erroneous requests (e.g. something with a bad geometry string as :size parameter) will result in 400 Bad Request.